simonjvardy/alarm-clock/README.md

 ## Project Management ##

-GitHub [Projects](https://github.com/simonjvardy/world-clock/projects) are used to organise the planning and development of the website.
+GitHub [Projects](https://github.com/simonjvardy/world-clock/projects) are used to organize the planning and development of the website.
 Three GitHub projects are used to manage different aspects of the site development:
 - [Development](https://github.com/simonjvardy/world-clock/projects/1)
   - Manages general project tasks and files including HTML & CSS
 - [Development - JavaScript](https://github.com/simonjvardy/world-clock/projects/2)
   - Manages tasks relating to the development of the JavaScript functionality
 - [Bug Fixes](https://github.com/simonjvardy/world-clock/projects/3)
-  - Manages the triage and prioritisation of the bug fixes.
+  - Manages the triage and prioritization of the bug fixes.

 The Projects are created using the following GitHub templates:
 - `Automated kanban` template for the **Development** and **Development - JavaScript** projects